 I have been teaching sports injuries assessment and treatment to doctors for over a decade.
 Relative to complex injuries of the shoulder or hip, knee injuries are somewhat simple to assess.
 Every knee malady has one or more characteristic signs that lead us to suspect the injured tissue, and thus it isn’t that difficult to advise clients on an effective path to recovery.
 A relatively common knee injury is a torn meniscus.
 This injury is characterized by pain and popping or clicking of the knee.
 The treatment depends both on severity and who you consult with.
 Most doctors use experience along with education to determine the course of action that will give you the best results.
 I have treated scores of meniscal injuries, and I have also recommended many cases to be evaluated by a surgeon, which a portion ultimately led to surgery.
 Of all the meniscal injuries I have consulted on or treated, not one was unsuccessful.
 So the important question for this article is: If I have knee pain and clicking – will I need surgery or can it be avoided?

-The menisci of the knee (there are two of them per knee) are shock absorbers – they provide the structural integrity of the knee joint, particularly during twisting motions.
+The menisci of the knee (there are two per knee) are shock absorbers – they provide the structural integrity of the knee joint, particularly during twisting motions.
 It’s no surprise then that sporting activities – basketball, dancing, even rough housing with the dog – are common causative factors for torn menisci.
 But don’t be mistaken: a meniscus can wear down over time without having a frank injury as the cause.
 In other words, how you maintain the integrity of your knees along with time and normal day-to-day movements can lead to an injury.

 When a meniscus is injured it can lead to pain and swelling.
 An acute injury – like one from playing sports – will get inflamed, so icing immediately is a crucial first step.
 Because the menisci sit in the knee joint itself, between the femur (thigh bone) and tibia (shin bone), you will have to ice in the back of the knee, not the front as the knee cap obstructs the injured tissue. meniscal pain is usually felt in the back of the knee or deep inside the knee joint.
 This is not enough, however, to determine if a meniscal injury is present.
 Clinically, doctors perform the McMurray test, which puts the knee into flexion (bent) and then circumducts it (essentially a rotational move).
 A clicking of the knee is a positive test, and it signifies a potentially torn meniscus.
 Why potentially?
 The only definitive marker is to see the tissue on MRI – this tells us for sure whether there has been a tear or not.
 Why does this matter?
 It matters because the presence of a tear will determine the course of action with regard to treatment.

 So let us consider each option: the first would be surgery.
 If a tear is present on any meniscus, one recommendation might be surgery.
 I work closely with several orthopedic surgeons in Beverly Hills, Los Angeles and West Hollywood.
 These doctors on my wellness team are highly ethical and well-experienced.
 They are not quick to jump on the surgery wagon – simply because surgery is invasive and there is no going back.
-As a result, they are just as likely to recommend rehabilitation for less severe cases than they are to recommend surgery for more severe ones.
+As a result, they are just as likely to recommend rehabilitation for less severe cases as they are to recommend surgery for more severe ones.
 In other words, a good orthopedic surgeon will guide you properly based on the severity of your injury.
 When surgery is needed there are two kinds.
 The first is the most extreme and it is a complete meniscal removal – a complete meniscectomy.
 This surgery is necessary depending on the size and location of the tear.
 Here is a great site explaining ins-and-outs of the complete meniscal surgery.

 The next plausible treatment is a partial meniscectomy.
 This is generally called arthroscopic surgery because the surgeon can shave the meniscus without cutting the knee open completely.
 It is a closed surgery where the tools are inserted via a puncture in the surrounding tissue and done as an outpatient procedure (you go home in a few hours).
 These surgeries are quick, effective, and generally easy to heal from.
 These surgeries are recommended when the pain and disability is too much for the patient to handle, and/or conservative treatment did not reduce either.
 Like I said, my clients who have had this surgery recovered quickly and have regained full function.
 Again, whether this be the case for you will be determined by a number of factors.
 Only a professional or team can guide you in this regard.